 Many people with diabetes assume they should avoid fruit due to its high sugar content, but the American Diabetes Association recommends eating fruits because they're loaded with vitamins, minerals and fiber.
 Canned fruit is on the American Diabetes Association's list of healthy foods for people with diabetes, but some types of canned fruit are better than others.

 People with diabetes must control the amount of carbohydrates they eat because carbohydrates raise blood glucose levels.
 Fruit contains carbohydrates, so you need to count fruit as carbohydrates in your meal plan.
 Most fruits have a low glycemic index, which is a measurement of how much a particular food raises blood sugar.
 Because fruit contains fructose, a natural sugar, having fruit as a snack or for dessert is a good way to satisfy your sweet tooth and get beneficial nutrients.

 Canned Fruit vs. Fresh Fruit

-Fresh fruit is usually a better choice for diabetics than canned fruit.
+Fresh fruit is usually a better choice for people with diabetes than canned fruit.
 Canned fruit packed in heavy syrup has added sugar than can raise your glucose levels.
 The best kinds of fruit are fresh, frozen or canned without added sugars.
 Some canned fruits are packed in their own juice or in water.
 Unlike fruit juice, such as orange juice, canned fruit and fresh fruit have plenty of fiber.
-A fiber-rich diet is important for diabetics because fiber slows the speed at which carbohydrates enter your bloodstream, helping to prevent spikes in your blood sugar, according to Elisa Zied, R.D., author of "Nutrition at Your Fingertips."
+A fiber-rich diet is important for people with diabetes because fiber slows the speed at which carbohydrates enter your bloodstream, helping to prevent spikes in your blood sugar, according to Elisa Zied, R.D., author of "Nutrition at Your Fingertips."
 Fiber in the diet is also associated with a healthy weight, which can help manage diabetes.

 Canned Fruit Recommendations